UniHD-CEG/gpugraph500/README.md

 $ check-all.sh 15 30
 ```

-This will run the tests with format `o*.rsh` in the `eval/` folfer for Scale Factors 15 to 30.
+This will run the tests with format `o*.rsh` in the `eval/` folder for Scale Factors 15 to 30.
 Process is shown in ncurses-like format.

 ## Script scorep_install.sh
 ### Description